The 6th Annual William A. Solemene Scholarship Essay Contest

 hours but not more than 110 credit hours earned at UD.

-- Applicant must have submitted a FAFSA for the current aid year.
+- Applicant must have submitted a 2023/2024 FAFSA.

-- 800-1,200 word essay - see topic below.
+- 800-1,500 word essay - see topic below.
 Line spacing for the essay should be at 1

 1/2 lines.
-Do not include personal identification in the essay.
-Only include your
+Do not include personal identification in the essay; only include your

 be uploaded with your application or emailed (either by the applicant or directly